taylorgoolsby/graphql-directive-pagination/readme.md

 import paginationDirective from 'graphql-directive-pagination' import { makeExecutableSchema } from '@graphql-tools/schema'

+const {
+  // Wrap your resolvers with paginationResolver paginationResolver, paginationDirectiveTransform, paginationDirectiveTypeDefs
-const { paginationDirectiveTransform, paginationDirectiveTypeDefs } = paginationDirective('pagination')
+} = paginationDirective('pagination', {
+  // The timezone of your SQL server.
+  // This can be 'local', 'utc', or an offset in the form +HH:MM or -HH:MM.
+(Default: 'utc')
+  timezone: 'utc'
+})

 const typeDefs = `
   directive @pagination on FIELD_DEFINITION